chamain/VAE-classifier/README.md

 # AE-classifier: End to End Image classification and Compression with Variational Auto Encoders
-python project files for the [paper](https://www.researchgate.net/profile/Lahiru_Dulanjana_Chamain_Hewa_Gamage/publication/334997996_Quannet_Joint_Image_Compression_and_Classification_Over_Channels_with_Limited_Bandwidth/links/5d54911792851c93b630b715/Quannet-Joint-Image-Compression-and-Classification-Over-Channels-with-Limited-Bandwidth.pdf) - Quannet: Joint Image Compression and Classification Over Channels with Limited Bandwidth
+python project files for the [paper](https://www.researchgate.net/profile/Lahiru_Dulanjana_Chamain_Hewa_Gamage/publication/334997996_Quannet_Joint_Image_Compression_and_Classification_Over_Channels_with_Limited_Bandwidth/links/5d54911792851c93b630b715/Quannet-Joint-Image-Compression-and-Classification-Over-Channels-with-Limited-Bandwidth.pdf) - Quannet: Joint
+## Joint image classification and compression with VAEs

+1. This project uses CIFAR-10 dataset and we provide the python code for the end to end training of QuanNet in **keras**.
+2. We use **ResNet-20** as the classification network
+3. We use the following simple trainable layer for QuanNet.
+![alt text][logo]

+[logo]:  https://github.com/chamain/AE-classifier/blob/master/imgs/EncClassRec.png "Joint compression-classification with reconstruction"

+## Joint classification and compression with reconstruction
 1. This project uses CIFAR-10 dataset and we provide the python code for the end to end training of QuanNet in **keras**.
 2. We use **ResNet-20** as the classification network
 3. We use the following simple trainable layer for QuanNet.